-- 2.1 All students, before admission to the programme of study, must satisfy the general entrance requirements of the College. - 2.2 In addition to the general entrance requirements, students will normally be required to satisfy certain individual programme requirements, specified by the Senate, for admission to the first year of the programme; the normal minimum entry requirement is an Upper Second Class Honours degree.
+- 2.1 Before admission to the programme of study, a candidate must satisfy the general entrance requirements of the College. - 2.2 In addition to the general entrance requirements, students will normally be required to satisfy certain individual programme requirements, specified by the Senate, for admission to the third year of the programme; these requirements are usually expressed in terms of successful completion of elements of the programme at the universities of Oxford or Cambridge that are required to commence clinical studies.